greg-raven/Uncommon-Sense/_drafts/staging.md

 Ever since Croesus, the first millionaire, invented gold coins, money has depreciated.
 And the face of the coin has been debased as fast as its value.
 First the faces of gods were on the coins.
 Then the faces of kings.
 Then of presidents.
 Now there's no face at all.
 Today it's only paper, with a picture of a public building and the signature of a cashier.
 Muck!
 The miracle is that you can still buy things with it.
 Ian Fleming

-Liberty is the possibility of doubting, the possibility of making a mistake, the possibility of searching and experimenting, the possibility of saying 'No' to any authority --- literary, artistic, philosophic, religious, social and even political.
+Liberty is the possibility of doubting, the possibility of making a mistake, the possibility of searching and experimenting, the possibility of saying "No" to any authority --- literary, artistic, philosophic, religious, social and even political.
 Ignazio Silone

 The work of the individual still remains the spark that moves mankind forward.
 Igor Sikorsky